-- •Evaluations: 75%
+- Evaluations: 75%

-- o (Each evaluation, conducted at approximately the midpoint (120 hours) and conclusion (240 hours) of the externship will each count for 30% of the student's total grade.)
+- Each evaluation conducted at approximately the midpoint (120 hours) and conclusion of the Externship (240 hours) will each count for 32.5% of the student's total grade.

-- Journals: 10%
+- Journals: 5%

-- •Weekly Review Sessions: 10%
+- VetTechPrep Course Completion 10%

-- •Student Evaluation of Clinical Setting: 5%
+- Case Study: 10%

 Student Evaluation of Clinical Setting: At the conclusion of the externship, the student will complete an evaluation of the clinical setting.
 This document should be turned in to the Extern Coordinator on the last day of their externship.
 The template for this evaluation is part of the Externship Resource Booklet.